Brian-Autieri/portfolio/README.md

 ## Usage

 Users can view Brian's portfolio on mobile or desktop.
-Users can learn about Brian's background, view the projects he's built, contact him by phone or email and connect with him on LinkedIn.
+Users can learn about Brian's background, view the projects he's built, contact him by phone or email, view his GitHub page and connect with him on LinkedIn.

 ### Webpage Screenshot